Lim Wan-sup

-Lim Wan-Sup (born 15 August 1971) is a South Korean football manager.
+Lim Wan-Sup (born 15 August 1971) is a South Korean football manager and former footballer.

 Career

-Lim appointed as manager of Ansan Greeners in September 2018.
+Lim was appointed as manager of Ansan Greeners in September 2018.

 Lim left Ansan Greeners on December 23, 2019, as a result of mutual termination.

-Lim was appointed as manager of Incheon United on February 6, 2020 to lead the club in the upcoming 2020 K League 1 season.
+Lim was appointed the manager of Incheon United on February 6, 2020 to lead the club in the upcoming 2020 K League 1 season.